-Thanks for popping in to read the fourth part of my ELA blog series!
+Thanks for popping in to read the fourth part of my ELA block blog series: teaching grammar and language!
 If you missed any of the posts, you can use the links below to get caught up.

 Part One: Whole Group Reading Lesson